Lemon Ricotta Pancake Recipe

 THREE.
 Some pancakes aficionados recommend separating egg whites and yolks.
 Blend in the egg yolks like normal, then white egg whites until frothy and fluffy, folding in last.
 This introduces air into the mix, making them fluffier.

-FOUR.
+FIVE.
 Wait to flip your pancakes until you see bubbles.
 Only flip your pancakes once.
 Make sure you aren’t preparing them on too high of heat so they have time to cook all the way through.

 The only thing you need to worry about when you have such fluffy pancakes is making sure they cook all the way through.
 If the heat is too high, the will get overly crunchy and brown before the center is cooked.

-FIVE.
+SIX.
 Fluffy pancakes are best served fresh and hot.
 Reheated pancakes, especially microwaved, get chewy and tough.

-SIX.
+SEVEN.
 Add more eggs!
 This recipe only calls for one egg, but some will request up to 4.
 For pancakes, you can add more for even fluffier height.

 Blueberry Lemon Ricotta Pancakes can be served for breakfast, lunch or dinner.
 They make a great brunch meal and the homemade pancake batter can be made ahead of time.
 What makes ricotta hotcakes even better?